All You Need Is Me

-"All You Need Is Me" is a 2008 song by Morrissey that is featured on his Greatest Hits album.
+"All You Need Is Me" is a 2008 song by the English singer and songwriter Morrissey that is featured on his Greatest Hits album.
 It was released as a single on 2 June 2008 in the UK for only one week, reaching number 24 on the UK Singles Chart as well as becoming his first number one single on the Scottish Singles Chart, which at that point counted physical sales only.
 The song is also on his studio album Years of Refusal.

 The B-side of the Decca (#4780964) single "My Dearest Love" was written by Morrissey along with Alain Whyte, the two being responsible for lyrics and music respectively.
 The song was recorded in Los Angeles and produced by Oscar and BAFTA winning composer Gustavo Santaolalla, responsible for Brokeback Mountain, Babel and The Motorcycle Diaries.
 The song received additional production by Jerry Finn, the man behind 2004’s You Are the Quarry.